smile-plzz/MovieRecommendationBasedOnMood/README.md

 ## ✨ Features

-### 🎨 UI/UX Enhancements
-- Refined dark theme for a more immersive experience.
-- Improved typography and layout for better readability and visual hierarchy.
-- Enhanced interactive elements (buttons, input fields) with subtle transitions and shadows.
-- Redesigned movie cards for a cleaner, more engaging presentation.
-- Optimized responsiveness across various devices, ensuring consistent alignment and usability.

 ### 🎭 Mood-Based UI
 - Select moods from a predefined list (e.g., Happy, Sad, Excited, Relaxed).
 - Moods are mapped to relevant movie genres and keywords for recommendations.